Zac-HD/hypofuzz/docs-src/configuration.rst

 The Hypothesis database
 -----------------------

-The hypothesis database forms the basis of HypoFuzz workflows: failing examples can be reproduced automatically just by running the tests - because those inputs are added to the database and replayed by hypothesis itself.
+The Hypothesis database forms the basis of HypoFuzz workflows: failing examples can be reproduced automatically just by running the tests - because those inputs are added to the database and replayed by Hypothesis itself.

-It is therefore critical that the fuzzer is using the *same* database as hypothesis - regardless of how or where you run it.
+It is therefore critical that the fuzzer is using the *same* database as Hypothesis - regardless of how or where you run it.

 :hydocs:`Hypothesis' default database <database.html>` is designed to persist failing examples on a single developer's machine, and does so via the filesystem.